TheochemUI/eOn/docs/source/user_guide/minimization.md

 - `lbfgs_secant = zhangxu` replaces `y` by the Zhang–Deng–Chen /
   Zhang–Xu modified secant, which folds the two function values into the pair (JOTA 1999 / 2001).
 No extra potential call.
+On Lennard-Jones and Morse pair potentials this pair inflates the force-call count; leave it at `standard` there.
 - `lbfgs_precon = exp` or `c1` uses the Packwood–Kermode–Csanyi pair
   Laplacian (J. Chem.
 Phys.
 2016) as the two-loop `H0` metric.
   `exp` is `μ exp(-A (r/r_nn - 1))`; `c1` is a C¹ cutoff.
 Cutoff
   defaults to `2 r_nn`.
-This is the production upgrade for Cartesian cluster and condensed-phase minimizations in ASE `PreconLBFGS`.
+This is the ASE `PreconLBFGS` metric for condensed-phase cells.
+On clusters smaller than about 100 atoms the same paper's ASE default falls back to unpreconditioned L-BFGS; `exp` on LJ38 costs force calls.
 - `lbfgs_h0 = sy_yy` (Nocedal–Wright 7.20), `ss_sy` (Barzilai–Borwein
   2), or `adaptive` (the smaller of the two when both are positive).
 - `lbfgs_accept = nonmonotone` is the Grippo–Lampariello–Lucidi